sarveshveer12345-maker/saas-customer-churn-subscription-product-usage-analysis/README.md

 -	DevTools represents a high-risk segment with the highest churn volume (83 customers), indicating potential product-market misalignment and increased revenue risk.
 -	The leading churn reasons are feature limitations (114 customers), budget concerns (104), poor support (104), unknown reasons (95), competitor pressure (92), and pricing issues (91).
 -	Only 8.8% of churned customers downgraded before leaving, while 91.2% churned directly without downgrading first.
 This means downgrades are not a reliable early warning sign in this dataset.
--	Churn spikes sharply in december with 133 churned customers, followed by november with 79 and october with 76.
-February should be treated as a critical churn-risk period.
+-	Churn spikes sharply in December with 133 churned customers, followed by November with 79 and October with 76. indicating a strong seasonal churn pattern in the final quarter.

 ### Business Recommendations